tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:composedOf
 - Preferred Label: composed Of
-- Definition: Specific vocabulary term that comprises a non-abstract InformationElement.
+- Definition: Specific vocabulary term that comprises an InformationElement that is not an AbstractInformationElement.
 - Comments: Describes the properties from a controlled vocabulary that compose an InformationElement.
 For example, an InformationElement may be composedOf properties such as dwc:day, dwc:month and dwc:year.
 - View in: [term-list](../list/bdqffdq/index.md#composedOf)